emikes919/eddymikes_blog/_posts/2022-08-06-why-i-started-this-blog.md

 All that information represents some of the building blocks of the ideas I have and views I form.

 Translating ideas from thoughts in one’s head into comprehendible written words challenges one to more deeply understand what they think.
 It’s amazing how I’ll think I know something and try to write it out, and that exercise reveals how hollow that thinking can actually be sometimes.
 There are other areas of life where I’m writing - occasionally at my day job, for startups/side projects I’ve worked on, job hunts, etc., but it’s pretty infrequent.
-Forcing myself to write more stimulates a another part of my brain, reinforces and challenges my ideas, and improves the depth and quality of my thinking (if I was on the fence about that before, writing this first post proves it to me.)
+Forcing myself to write more stimulates another part of my brain, reinforces and challenges my ideas, and improves the depth and quality of my thinking (if I was on the fence about that before, writing this first post proves it to me).

 This blog is a pursuit of clearer, deeper thinking about the things that interest me.